qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 People tend to attribute one product to one public figure, or attribute a company to its CEO, because that's the name that they know, and because of causal simplification tendency.

+People often think the quality of new movies/games/novels declines, worse than the ones produced in "golden age" before.
+However it's mainly due to people only remember good ones and neglect the bad ones filtered by time.

+Interestingly, LLMs also seem to have availability bias: the information mentioned before in context can guide or mislead subsequent output.
+The knowledge that's "implicit" in LLM may be suppressed by context.

+When reviewing a document, most reviews tend to nitpick on the most easy-to-understand places, like diagram, or summarization, while not reading subsequent text that explain the nuances.

 ### Familiarity bias

 People prefer familiar things.
 One reason is the availability bias.
 Another reason is that people self-justifys their previous attention and dedication.
 This is highly related to availability bias.